Kim Eun-jung (curler): Career

 Team Kim returned to the World Curling Tour for the 2019–20 season, but Eun-jung would not play in their first few events.
 With Kim Kyeong-ae skipping, her team qualified for the playoffs at the 2019 Cameron's Brewing Oakville Fall Classic, the 2019 Stu Sells Oakville Tankard and finished runner-up at the inaugural WCT Uiseong International Curling Cup.
 Her first event back on the ice was the 2019 Curlers Corner Autumn Gold Curling Classic where she threw second rocks but still called the team.
 They reached the quarterfinals, losing to Kerri Einarson.
 Team Kim also made it to the quarterfinals at the 2019 Canad Inns Women's Classic the week after, where she returned to throwing skip stones.
 They made it to the final of the 2019 Changan Ford International Curling Elite and finished fourth at the 2019 China Open in December 2019.
 In the new year, they had a quarterfinal finish at the International Bernese Ladies Cup and they won the Glynhill Ladies International.
 It would be the team's last event of the season as both the Players' Championship and the Champions Cup Grand Slam events were cancelled due to the COVID-19 pandemic.

-Kim and her rink began the abbreviated 2020–21 season by winning their national championship at the 2020 Korean Women's Curling Championship.
+Kim and her rink began the abbreviated 2020–21 season by winning their national championship at the 2020 Korean Curling Championships.
 After finishing 6–0 through the round robin, her team defeated Kim Min-ji 6–5 in the 1 vs. 2 page playoff game and won 7–5 over Gim Un-chi in the championship final.
 Their win qualified them to represent Korea at the 2021 World Women's Curling Championship.
 The team had a slow start, losing their first four games before going 7–2 in their final nine games.
 Their 7–6 record placed them seventh after the round robin, not enough to qualify for the playoffs and the 2022 Winter Olympics.
 The team also changed home clubs during the season, switching from the Uiseong Curling Club to the Gangneung Curling Centre after their contract expired with the Gyeongsangbukdo Sports Council.